Made in Portugal sustainable fashion and clothing

 Guaja

 Created by two sisters and their mother, Guaja keeps the focus on high quality, timeless pieces.
 Launching an atelier in 2019, they’ve grown quite fast and have recently moved from producing everything themselves to working with local Portuguese seamstresses.
 They aim to create pieces that are made to last using natural fibres and no plastic packaging.
-Guaja garments are known for being detail oriented and well tailored – their pants are amazing.
+Guaja garments are known for being detail oriented and well tailored.
+If you’re looking for women’s pants, this is a go-to brand – and they even have “tall” versions for most jean and pant cuts.

 Siz